run-ai/docs/docs/admin/runai-setup/advanced/sso.md

 ## Adding Users

 You can add additional users, by manually adding roles for each user, or by Mapping roles to IdP groups.
+The later option is easier to maintain.

 ### Adding Roles for a User